David-Lor/Conda-Menu/README.md

 - 1.0.0 - Initial release
 - 1.0.1 - Avoid duplicates on virtual env choosing sub-menu, due to a "conda env list" bug when using miniconda
+- 1.0.2 - Avoid invalid names on Tmux sessions when a virtual env name contains a dot ('.')

 ## TODO